Free Budgeting Course

 To answer “how much is enough?”, you need to clearly identify your obligations, necessities, and wants.
 This process can be summed up in a budget.
 Although the word “budget” often evokes feelings of restriction, in reality, it’s a tool that helps you master your money and direct it with purpose.

-Here are the steps to build a budget that honors God:
+Steps to build a budget that honors God:

 Step 1: Track Your Expenses